 Punishments for Juvenile Curfew Violations

-Violations of juvenile curfews are punished differently among various jurisdictions, but can often include one or more of the following penalties:
+Violations of juvenile curfews are punished differently among various jurisdictions, depending on whether the violation is viewed as a civil or criminal offense, but violations can often include one or more of the following penalties:

 - Fines (usually increasing for subsequent violations);